-Hosted a number of events that aim to foster education and discussion of issues of DEI that apply to a wide range of diverse and underrepresented groups.
-Thus far topics have included: historical trauma in Indigenous communities, barriers to thriving in academia for students who are neurodivergent or who have disabilities, the experiences of Black women in graduate school, the paper “Why clinical psychology must change or die"
+Hosted a number of events that aim to foster education and discussion of issues that apply to a wide range of diverse and underrepresented groups.
+Topics have included:

 Hosted celebratory and community-building events including a Pride celebration and a cultural sharing baking event

-Highly attended bi-annual social events to foster community belongingness and connections, particularly across cohorts
+Hosted highly attended social events which foster community belongingness and connections, particularly across cohorts

-Curriculum tracking through conducting an end-of-year survey with students for impressions on diversity and equity content for core classes
+Curriculum tracking through conducting an end-of-year student survey which assesses impressions on diversity and equity content for core classes

 Conducted a survey-based review of course syllabi with the goal of encouraging more classroom time devoted to topics of diversity and equity